Kangaroo and Wallaby Viewing Tips

 Are you likely to see mating take place?

-No!
-When the female is ready to mate she will almost always hop away to a private place, the dominant male following her.
+Only rarely.
+When the female is ready to mate she will usually hop away to a private place, the dominant male following her.
 However males may become sexually aroused during the courtship period, which lasts for several days before mating takes.
 You can tell if a male is sexually aroused because his penis becomes erect.
 He may also make clucking sounds and lash his tail.

 How do mothers keep their pouches clean?